Preeclampsia - Symptoms

 measurements taken at least 6 hours apart.

-- Swelling of the hands and face that does not
+- Swelling of the hands and face that doesn't

 go away during the day.
-(If you have no other signs or symptoms of
+(If you have no other symptoms of

 preeclampsia, this swelling is probably a sign of normal